inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 `CONFIG MACRO`
-- Models can be configured in one of 3 ways
+- Models can be configured in one of 3 ways:
     1. using the config macro defined in jinja in the model file
     2. using the config property in a .yml file
     3. In the dbt_project.yml, under the models key
 - The config macro is used when you want to apply a configuration to that model only.
-- Examples:
+Examples:
 ``` sql
 {{ config(materialized='view') }}
 -- OR